mohanson/pxsol/README.md

 ## Documentation and Courses

-*Solana: We are waiting for the next possibility*
+*Solana: We Are Waiting for the Next One*

 - [English](https://github.com/mohanson/pxsol/tree/master/doc)
 - [Chinese](http://accu.cc/content/solana/foreword/)